gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Remove-AipServiceTemplate.md

 ## PARAMETERS

 ### -TemplateId
-Specifies the GUID of the Information Protection service template.
+Specifies the GUID of the protection template.

 ```yaml
 Type: Guid